TomCheang/O365-Ediscovery-Retention-Eradication/README.md

 3. have a dynamic distribution list that contains all mailboxes you wish to target (mine is hidden too)

-To get your search results:
+To get your complete search result:
 ```
 $Results = Start-FullCustomEdiscoverySearch -service $EWSservice -KQL $YourKqlString
    -MailboxGroupFilter $MyTargetMailboxes
 ```
+  *oh, btw...
+EXO only allows up to 2 concuurent ediscovery searches.  be advised.*